AdaCore/gnatstudio/docs/users_guide/intro.rst

 * Intelligent :ref:`Source_Navigation`

-  By leveraging on information provided by the compilers and using its own parsers, GPS allows you to find program information such as the declaration of entities and their references.
+  By leveraging information provided by the compilers and using its own parsers, GPS allows you to find program information such as the declaration of entities and their references, that would otherwise be hard to locate.
 It also provides advanced capabilities such as call graphs and UML-like entity browsers.

 * Full debugger integration (:ref:`Debugging`)